Updated November 2017

 Requires continued maintenance of leather outer

-Read full review: Scarpa Zodiac GTX
+Read review: Scarpa Zodiac GTX

 Analysis and Test Results